mrpositron/face_emotion_detection/README.md

 test.py, train.py and detect.py were simplified and decreased in the content from the github repo defined above and adapted to our task.
 Furthermore, slight changes in utils/datasets.py have been made.
 Data have been pre-processed to meet our requirements.
 You can find training data and its structure from the link above.

-All files have been compiled with PyTorch 1.1.0, Torchvision 0.3.0, Pillow 6.1.0.<br/>
 Run $sudo pip3 install -r requirements.txt<br/>
 In order to meet all requirements<br/>